Ain't Nobody's Business: Recordings and releases

 In 1928, a country blues rendition was recorded by Memphis, Tennessee, singer-guitarist Frank Stokes.
 His finger-style acoustic guitar version uses a simple I-IV-V chord progression and different lyrics, including the refrain "It ain't nobody's business but mine".

 In the post–World War II blues era, the jump blues singer Jimmy Witherspoon revived the song as "Ain't Nobody's Business".
 He performed it in the West Coast blues style with understated backing by piano, guitar, bass, drums, and a three-piece horn section.
 The song was recorded in Los Angeles on November 15, 1947, and released by Supreme Records in September 1948.
 It entered the record chart on March 5, 1949, and reached number one.
 Witherspoon's song was the best-selling R&B record of 1949.

 Recognition and influence

 In 2011, Witherspoon's "Ain't Nobody's Business" was inducted into the Blues Foundation Hall of Fame.
 According to the Foundation, "its message continued to resonate, as borne out by the remarkable success of Witherspoon's two-part rendition, which remained on the Billboard 'race records' charts for 34 weeks.
 It was rated No. 3 in all-time chart longevity in Joel Whitburn's Top R&B Singles 1942–1988."

 Witherspoon's rendition also inspired numerous artists to record adaptations of the song.
 Hank Williams Jr. recorded a version for his Lone Wolf album.
 Released as a single in 1990, it peaked at number 15 on the Billboard Hot Country Singles & Tracks chart.
-In 1996, a version by H_{2}O featuring Billie reached number 19 on the UK Singles Chart.
+In 1996, a version by H2O (aka Oliver Stumm) featuring Billie (aka Robin Brown-Loetscher) reached number 19 on the UK Singles Chart.
+This 1996 release was a remake of an earlier version from 1986 credited to Billie and produced by Boyd Jarvis and Timmy Regisford.